 In the winter that year I made the brave decision not to go to Goa and stayed in England.

 The gamble paid off and 2017 was the biggest year yet - we completed over 70 client projects and countless internal projects!
 I travelled all over the country sharing more SEO goodness, Pinterest fun and drank gin with wonderful people.

 And so here we are in 2018, where I’ve published the research I had spent much of 2017 working on with (mostly) positive reception and we’ve been busy setting goals for the future.
-Writing pages of copy for lovely clients, working on some exciting web design projects, working with VIP marketing clients and our SEO packages with the jazzy names of Gin & Slimline / Espresso Martini / Bottle of Red continue to be wonderfully popular.
-We have lots in store for this year, more of which will be shared soon!
+Working with VIP marketing clients to create their strategy and my SEO course Let's Get You Found continues to be wonderfully popular.

 I’m mega excited about where this journey is going.

 Thanks so much for reading, and I hope you’ve enjoyed the journey thus far.
 I’d love to know your business story, so send me a link to yours!

 Huge thanks to Natalie J Weddings for this image of moi.

 We know what it’s like at this time of year, the wedding season is over and you’re sitting for hours at your desk editing / admin-ning / working away on your business.
 Having a sore neck, back and shoulders (and everything else in between) doesn’t need to be a given when working from your computer.
 I know from experience on running a full-time online business that self-care is important and gets pushed down the priority list *if only you could just send those final 10 emails already*.
 Phew.